Technical Assistance

 lily pads and flowersFind a state-certified professional wetlands scientist or learn more about how to identify and assess wetlands.

-Prime Wetlands Designated by Municipalities
+Designated Prime Wetlands

 After high-value wetlands are identified, municipalities hold public hearings and vote on a designation.
 Once a municipality approves, it provides NHDES a copy of the study and tax maps with the designated prime wetlands identified.
 NHDES reviews to ensure it is complete and in accordance with Env-Wt 702.03.
+Once the town's prime wetland is considered complete and approved, NHDES will apply the law and rules applicable to any future proposed projects within the prime wetland or the 100-foot prime wetland buffer where a 100-foot buffer was required at the time of designation (on or after Sept.
+11, 2009, but before Aug.
+17, 2012).

 Vernal Pools